evgodev/migratory/README.md

 # Migratory

-A database migration library and CLI tool that supports both Go-based and SQL-based migrations.
+A lightweight and flexible database migration library and CLI tool with minimal dependencies.

 ## Features